Q&A (Questions for the Author)

 I believe people should pray and seek God first, seek wise people they trust, and come up with a comprehensive recovery plan.
 Treatment should not be a cookie-cutter approach and everyone’s strategy will look different.
 In general, I do not support the use of benzodiazepines or medication assisted programs such as methadone or suboxone.
 A short-term supervised suboxone taper may be helpful to alleviate cravings and withdraw in the acute phase of recovery, and antagonist medications that help reduce cravings for alcohol or opiates may be helpful, but the goal should be to eventually taper off.
 Many providers are providing long-term courses of opioid replacement medication to clients with no taper plan or hope of discontinuing the medication.
 Some of these drugs, like methadone, can have intense side effects, be almost as addictive and the drug they are replacing, and do not allow the individual to experience complete freedom.
 As far as other medication goes, an individual should seek medical advice and weigh the risks and benefits of taking any prescribed medication.

 Even after accepting him at a young age, Jesus gave me freedom to explore all the things of the world and to fall on my face numerous times.
 He continued to pursue me and offer grace even when I was rebellious and running.
 When I look back on my life (hindsight is always SO illuminating, isn’t it??)
 I see the unbreakable thread of Jesus Christ running through it.
 I see near death experiences that should have claimed my life.
 I see undeserved grace.
-I see His presence in events great and small, and I see him coming through EVERY TIME I earnestly sought Him, even when I was running, sinning, and drinking excessively.
+I see His presence in events great and small, and I see Him coming through EVERY TIME I pursued in earnest, even when I was running, sinning, and drinking excessively.
 EVERY SINGLE TIME I came to the end of my own efforts, He was there.
 Every time I was broken and at my wit’s end, He threw me a lifeline.
 He organized divine appointments that had no other explanation than His divine providence.
-And, on 6-20-13, I had a powerful experience with the Living God where I was filled with the Holy Spirit and empowered to do the work of the Kingdom.
-I have never been the same since, and I have never doubted He was real since then.
-He has been refining me since, showing me what he wants me to do and opening doors like no tomorrow.
+And, on 6-20-13, I had a powerful experience with the Living God where I received the power of the Holy Spirit.
+I have never been the same since, and I have never doubted He was real since.
+He has been refining me, revealing His purposes, and faithfully opening doors.

 I have been writing since I was 8 years old.
-The first thing I wrote was a short story called “Murder at Barkham’s Ball.”
-I was a huge fan of Nancy Drew, read all the books in the series, and was a complete bookworm with my head forever in a Judy Blume or Laura Ingalls Wilder paperback.
-My favorite day at school was when the Scholastic Book order arrived and I could get the books I had been waiting a month for!
-I could hardly wait for the school day to end so I could devour books.
-Losing myself in someone else’s story kept me sane and helped me cope with life in a dysfunctional family.
-Along with writing short stories and articles, I have been writing in diaries and journals since third grade.
-Back in 2001 I began documenting my painful relapses and failures to stick to my vows to quit drinking, and the long narratives eventually became the book “Blackout to Blessing.”
+My first piece was a short story called “Murder at Barkham’s Ball.”
+As a huge fan of Nancy Drew, I devoured the entire series and was a total bookworm who craved Judy Blume and Laura Ingalls Wilder paperbacks.
+My favorite day at school was the arrival of the Scholastic Book order!
+I could hardly wait for the school day to end so I could settle in with a novel.
+Losing myself in someone else’s story helped me cope with life in a dysfunctional family.
+Along with writing stories and articles, I have been keeping diaries and journals since third grade.
+Back in 2001 I began documenting my painful relapses and failure to quit drinking, and the long narratives eventually became the book “Blackout to Blessing.”

 Harriet the Spy by Louise Fitzhugh